Select a location

 Sharing natural resources equitably

-By Amrit Soar, Bonface Abuya and Amollo Simba
+By Amrit Soar and Bonface Abuya

 While Kenya is blessed with some natural resources, the country has always faced challenges in ensuring that benefits derived from these resources are shared in an equitable manner.
 Often, the host communities have complained that they are getting the shorter end of the stick.